-Physicians and mental health professionals use high-definition video conferencing to create a similar real experience for the patient as they are meeting the doctor in person.
+Physicians and mental health professionals use high-definition video conferencing to create a similar real experience for the patient as they meet the doctor in person.
 Doctors and psychiatrists use the techniques for the treatment of depression in patients and offering advice to patients.

 There are several ways to use telemedicine for the treatment of depression in patients.
 The most basic method is to conduct a simple video call, as we usually do with our friends, and communicate with the physician.
-However, with the improvements in technology, some countries are shifting to HIPAA complaint conference tools for telemedicine.
-Many telemedicine companies are also offering this type of simple and secure solution to doctors and service providers.
+However, some countries are shifting to HIPAA complaint conference tools for telemedicine with the improvements in technology.
+Many telemedicine companies are also offering this simple and secure solution to doctors and service providers.